V6694/gitbasics/README.md

-Hi these is my first one in git hub
+Hi these is my first one in git hub how are you